March 3, 2019

 Check out the scores of some of these questions to get an idea of the community’s reaction.

 Another criticism of Stack Overflow is that it feels especially unwelcoming to people from under-represented groups in computer science.
-Here and here are articles discussing the experience women have on Stack Overflow, and here and here are questions about it posted on Meta.
+Medium Article and Banane article are articles discussing the experience women have on Stack Overflow, and some questions about it posted on Stack Overflow Meta like declining number of women in programming and What can Stack Overflow do to persuade women to participate more.

 All of this came to a head in April 2018, when Jay Hanlon, the EVP of Culture and Experience at Stack Overflow, posted this to Stack Overflow’s blog: Stack Overflow Isn’t Very Welcoming.
 It’s Time for That to Change.